ecalifornica/happybirthdaysohrob/README.md

 **S3** I've barely scratched the surface of S3/Boto, let alone the rest of the Amazon offerings.
 I'm happy that I can read documentation well enough to pick up libraries quickly, but I still want to find time to interact with S3 and the Twitter API without libraries.

-##To do
+###To do

-Use Javascript to submit forms.
+-Use Javascript to submit forms.
-D3 instead of Bootstrap for funding plot.
+-D3 instead of Bootstrap for funding plot.
-Display Stripe's cut in an effort to raise the amount pledged.
+-Display Stripe's cut in an effort to raise the amount pledged.
-Logging
+-Logging
-Javascript countdown to funding deadline.
+-Javascript countdown to funding deadline.
-Better CSS, less inline.
+-Better CSS, less inline.
-A drawer to hide the voting choices.
+-A drawer to hide the voting choices.
-Properly handle multiple rows of pledges.
+-Properly handle multiple rows of pledges.
 Less bitbanging.
-Heroku https
+-Heroku https
-Favicon
+-Favicon

-##Who
+###Who

-My name is Robert, I work with vim and tmux on Linode and Heroku.
+My name is Robert.
+I work with vim and tmux on Linode and Heroku.
 I would very much appreciate any notes, suggestions, ideas, and bug reports.